NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Transforms in place of [Z]44
     - Requires and costs 25%
 - 2X now a mid instead of a high
+- RB
+    - Hitbox appears one frame earlier
+    - More blockstun
+    - Pushes on block
 - RA
     - Has less lift
     - 3 more frames duration